 Thank you for your interest in participating in Maryland’s first Sandhill Crane Fall Survey.
-This year the survey will be conducted on November 9th.
-If November 9 is not possible, then the survey should fall within the period Nov.
-9-13.
+This year the survey will be conducted between October 29 and November 2.

 HOW TO PARTICIPATE:

-- When to survey: Survey should be conducted from November 9th to the 13th.
-November 9th is preferred.
+When to survey: Survey should be conducted from October 29 and November 2.
 Cranes can be tallied during the day as they forage in fields in small groups.
 Carefully indicate the time and location of survey on data form.
 Each site should be surveyed only once.

 Thank you for your help in spreading awareness about this effort.
 If you have any questions, please email firstname.lastname@example.org.